 Will product sales be a major part of the job?
 Some offices expect that every patient should leave having purchased a dental product of some sort, while others take the approach that patients should be offered products purely based on their oral health care needs.

 Ultimately, there is a perfect office out there for everyone.
-Finding it is the tough part, and sometimes hygienists end up in offices that are not the right fit for them at all.
+Finding it can be the tough part, and sometimes hygienists end up in offices that are not the right fit for them at all.
 Keeping a sharp eye out for potential problems during the interview process can, hopefully, help avoid having to quit later.
 No one wants to leave a job, so be proactive when going out on interviews.

 Listen to the Today’s RDH Dental Hygiene Podcast Below: